Long Beach, New York: Public safety and emergency services

 The city has a comprehensive emergency services structure consisting of multiple organizations, including the Long Beach Police Department, Long Beach Fire Department, Long Beach Lifeguards, Animal Control and Emergency Medical Services (LBFD), Long Beach Auxiliary Police Department.

 City municipalities

 The city of Long Beach has an extensive parks and recreation program led by Joseph Brand II.
-Within the offerings include, but are not limited to the Ice Arena, Summer Camps, Pool, Races and is most notoriously known for its Ocean Beach Park.
-Long Beach’s Ocean Beach Park (OBP) is managed under the supervision of Nichole Landry.
+Within the offerings include, but are not limited to the Ice Arena, Summer Camps, Pool, Races and is most well known for its Ocean Beach Park.
+Long Beach's Ocean Beach Park (OBP) is managed under the supervision of Nichole Landry.
 All city parks and recreation programs are found online at longbeachny.gov.

 Education

 Public schools

-The Long Beach City School District serves the city of Long Beach and parts of the Town of Hempstead with one primary high school, one middle school, one prekindergarten, and four elementary schools.
+The Long Beach City School District serves the city of Long Beach and parts of the Town of Hempstead, with one primary high school, one middle school, one prekindergarten, and four elementary schools.
 They also operate an "alternative" high school at the NIKE missile site on a campus shared with the district's transportation services.

 The schools of Long Beach City School District are: